University of Greifswald: Fraternities

-Greifswald has a number of different student fraternities and sororities, which are called Studentenverbindungen (the singular is Studentenverbindung).
+Greifswald has several different student fraternities and sororities, which are called Studentenverbindungen (the singular is Studentenverbindung).
 Studentenverbindungen have a long tradition as most of them were founded in the 19th century, and they are to some extent comparable to the fraternities in the United States.
 As traditional symbols (couleur) corporation members wear coloured caps and ribbons at ceremonial occasions (Kommers) and some still practice the traditional academic fencing, a kind of duel, in order to "shape their members for the challenges of life".
 In the 19th and early 20th century, corporations played an important role in Germany's student life.
 Today, however, corporations include only a relatively small number of students.
 Their self-declared mission is to keep academic traditions alive and to create friendships for life.
 The political views of the fraternities are more or less conservative, but two of them (Rugia and Markomannia) have been linked to the far-right NPD.